Choosing Kitchen Appliances

 - Built-in: Built-in units are usually taller than freestanding ones but fit flush with your countertop depth for a seamless look.

-- Built-in Fully Integrated: These units blend so seamlessly into your design that it can be difficult to distinguish them from the rest of the kitchen cabinetry.
+- Columns or Fully Integrated: These units blend so seamlessly into your design that it can be difficult to distinguish them from the rest of the kitchen cabinetry.

 All three options are available in a variety of sizes and capacities to meet your family’s individual food storage needs.

 Once you’ve decided on an installation type, you’ll need to consider the refrigerator’s configuration.
 French door models with a bottom freezer as well as popular side-by-side models require less door swing space and provide easier access to the freezer for children than a traditional top-freezer model.
 For extra capacity, large families may also want to consider a larger refrigerator and freezer combination or upgrading to an all-freezer next to an all-refrigerator, if the kitchen space and layout can accommodate them.